Home / Coffee knowledge / Coffee Transparency - Steps Toward Transparent Trade

 A text by Pascal Herzog. https://kaffeemacher.de/blogs/kaffeewissen/preistransparenz-kaffee

-How is the coffee price collapse explained?
+How is the drop in coffee prices explained?

 Podcast https://podcast.kaffeemacher.ch/2018/12/29/kaffeehandel-und-preisfall/